Spinney Hill Park, Leicester

 Heaton Park is the largest area of open space in the City of Manchester.
 We prepared a business plan for a Heritage Lottery Fund Stage II application to secure funding for the park in 2000.

-More recently, we prepared a business development plan for the future operation of the park.
-We worked with the Council to consider how best to maximise commercial opportunities at Heaton Park while maintaining a high level of service for users and the local community.
+Following on from this work, in 2010 we prepared a business development plan for the future operation of the park.
+We worked with the council to consider how best to maximise commercial opportunities at Heaton Park while maintaining a high level of service for users and the local community.
 This work was undertaken in partnership with L&R Consulting.

 Lloyd and Aveling Park, Walthamstow